Rough Magic

 Rough Magic is a 1995 comedy film directed by Clare Peploe, starring Bridget Fonda and Russell Crowe.
 The screenplay was written by Robert Mundi, William Brookfield, and Clare Peploe.
-Rough Magic is based on the 1944 novel Miss Shumway Waves a Wand by British novelist James Hadley Chase; that novel had previously been adapted as the 1962 French-Argentine film Une blonde comme ça.
+Rough Magic is based on the 1944 novel Miss Shumway Waves a Wand by British novelist James Hadley Chase, which had previously been adapted as the 1962 French-Argentine film Une blonde comme ça.